-13 Click Add.
+13 Click Set and click Save.

 Setting the time period for retaining data

 On the Data Collection page, you can set the amount of time that data is retained by the UC Analytics Storage Engine.
 This feature allows you to automatically age data from the Storage Engine database to manage the amount of storage required.